 In addition to state fish and wildlife laws, this property is governed by posted regulations affecting the public use of lands and facilities owned, leased or licensed by the Department of Natural Resources.
 The property will only be open to public access on Friday, Saturday, Sunday and Mondays.
 Tuesdays, Wednesdays and Thursdays, public access is not allowed.

-- Please kept in mind the Putnamville Correctional Facility adjoins Deer Creek Fish & Wildlife Area.
+- Please keep in mind the Putnamville Correctional Facility adjoins Deer Creek Fish & Wildlife Area.
 Trespassing on Putnamville Correctional Facility will not be tolerated by the Department of Corrections.

 - Safety zones, refuges, waterfowl resting and other restricted areas are marked with appropriate signs.
 PLEASE READ AND OBEY ALL SIGNS.

 - Violation of any law, rule or regulation governing this property may be cause for forfeiting your hunting, fishing, or visiting privileges on this area.

 - The Division of Fish & Wildlife, Department of Natural Resources, will not be held responsible for any accidents or deaths occurring from the use of these facilities.

 Permits In addition to a hunting and/or fishing license the following permits are required: